rsprouse/amznas/README.md

 ## Installation

-(Windows only)
+(64-bit Windows only)

 1. Open an Anaconda Prompt from the Start Menu.
 1. Clone the repository: `git clone https://github.com/rsprouse/amznas`
 1. Prepare the `amznas` Anaconda environment:
     * For first time creation: `conda env create -f amznas\environment.yml`
-    * Update an existing environment: `conda env update -f amznas\environment.yml --prune`
+    * To update an existing environment: `conda env update -f amznas\environment.yml --prune`

 Also, `Recorder.exe` from laryngograph.com must be copied to the `C:\bin` directory.